YakshaLang/Yaksha/README.md

 * File type should be yaka

-Note: Only work with dark themes
+Note: Only work with dark themes.
+You can also customize the style as you want to get things working.